 So there you have it: That’s my review of the Classic Happy Planner.

-I’m personally less enthusiastic about the Happy Planners with vertical layouts and plastic discs — because my opinion is that the vertical layout is too skinny and the plastic discs are prone to breaking.
-Therefore I suggest considering a Happy Planner in a horizontal or dashboard layout if you want to make best use of the space you’re given on a page.
+I’m personally less enthusiastic about the Classic Happy Planners with vertical layouts and plastic discs — because my opinion is that the vertical layout is too skinny and the plastic discs are prone to breaking.
+Therefore I suggest considering a Classic Happy Planner in a horizontal or dashboard layout OR a Big Happy Planner with a vertical layout if you want to make best use of the space you’re given on a page.
 I think you’ll get the best value for your money if you spend the small amount extra to buy a planner that has the metal discs.
 If you don’t do that upfront, I advise you to allocate money in your budget for eventually replacing your planner’s plastic discs.

 But I’d say, if you’re considering the purchase of a Happy Planner, definitely get one.
 They cost more than the typical spiral-bound planner, but my opinion is they more than make up for the increased cost by boosting your productivity and saving you more time.
 A Happy Planner is definitely worth the money!